gajarebhushan/startUp.com/README.md

 # StartUp.com
-This is create your application fro growth your bussiness.
+This is create your application for growth your bussiness.